The COVID-19 pandemic has severely impacted global economic activity, affecting different sectors of the economy to...

 It’s the time of year senior residents of Jalan Besar look forward to.

-The event kickstarted with a Cai Qing “picking the greens” lion dance performance to usher fortune, wealth and prosperity in the Lunar New Year.
+The event kickstarted with a Cai Qing “picking the greens” lion dance performance to usher fortune, wealth, and prosperity in the Lunar New Year.
 This was followed by a welcome speech by YSMOU Chairman Mr Dominic Yong and an opening address by our Guest-of-Honour Ms Denise Phua, MP for Jalan Besar GRC (Kampong Glam) and Mayor, Central Singapore District.

-Ms Denise Phua and SMOU President Mr Rahim Jaffar, accompanied by SMOU Treasurer Mr Yong Soon Huat, YSMOU Chairman Mr Dominic Yong and JBAAC Centre manager, Ms Polly Lim went table to table to personally present hongbaos and blessings to every senior.
+Ms Denise Phua and SMOU President Mr Rahim Jaffar, accompanied by SMOU Treasurer Mr Yong Soon Huat, YSMOU Chairman Mr Dominic Yong, and JBAAC Centre manager, Ms Polly Lim, went table to table to personally present hongbaos and blessings to every senior.

 A special moment came for the oldest senior citizen, 102-year-old Mdm Teo Ah Moi, who was presented with a LNY goodie bag.